Against experience: The perils of relativism

 I discuss a common thread in a wide variety of social problems, which is skepticism towards the notion of objective truth and reverence towards personal experience.
-These problems include pseudoscience, pseudomedicine, belief in the supernatural, questionable philosophies and policies in the name of social justice, questionable educational practices, and a lack of concern for the consequences of one's own life.
+These problems include pseudoscience, pseudomedicine, belief in the supernatural, political conspiracy theories, questionable philosophies and policies in the name of social justice, questionable educational practices, and a lack of concern for the consequences of one's own life.
 If we want to make the world a better place, we should believe in the world.

 Empiricism and relativism

 First, I'll explicate the theme a bit.
 I'm using neither "empiricism" nor "relativism" in an entirely standard way.
 By "empiricism", I mean all sorts of systematic knowledge and means of knowledge acquisition.
 Such means include reading textbooks, being instructed by experts, writing mathematical proofs, performing scientific experiments, conducting polls, deliberately honing a skill through practice and study, and simply systematically observing the world.
 By "relativism", I mean personal feelings regarded as knowledge, and means of knowledge acquisition that center on personal feelings.
-Superficially, this can involve many of the same activities as empiricism, such as reading books and being instructed by experts, but in the case of relativism, one is interested not in what has been objectively demonstrated about some objective phenomenon, but about the perceptions, reactions, and interpretations of the participants.
+Superficially, this can involve many of the same activities as empiricism, such as reading books and being instructed by experts, but in the case of relativism, one is interested not in what has been demonstrated about some objective phenomenon, but about the perceptions, reactions, and interpretations of the participants.
 In empiricism, perception is a means to the end of knowledge of objective truths, whereas in relativism, perception is the end unto itself.

 A key difference between empiricism and relativism, in fact, is the notion of objective truth.
 The empiricist assumption is that there is a single physical world that existed before there were any humans to think about it, and continues to exist as the ultimate source of all human experience.
 As the history of science shows, empirical methods are far from perfect, and humans (being naturally subjective creatures) are liable to misapply these methods, but they do tend to haltingly converge on consensus descriptions of the external world.
 Empiricism claims that these descriptions successively approximate correct descriptions, that is, the truth.
 Relativism rejects the centrality (or even, in some cases, the possibility) of objective truth in favor of opinions and consensus themselves.
 (See Haack, 1996, for a more detailed development of a form of empiricism, which Haack calls "innocent realism", that is robust to the criticisms of strong metaphysical realism that motivate the many forms of relativism.
 The basic idea is that there is only one real world, to which multiple descriptions correspond, and these descriptions can be compatible despite being different.)